Popularly known as the Golden Triangle, this tour takes in the most popular sights of the country and is a true introduction to India. Start…

 One of the questions we’re most frequently asked by clients contemplating their first trip to India is ‘whether to go north or south’?
 This two-week group tour neatly sidesteps the dilemma by combining the highlights of both.
 Beginning with a whistle-stop round of the Golden Triangle and Rajasthan’s monuments – including the Taj Mahal, Delhi’s Jama Masjid and “Pink City” of Jaipur – it uses Mumbai’s ultra-efficient flight connections as a stepping stone to the far southern state of Kerala, whose lush, tropical backwaters and tea plantations provide the perfect counterpoint to the Mughal grandeur and desert vistas of the previous week.
-As ever with our Group Tours, accommodation is luxurious and reflective of the variety of different landscapes and cultures you’ll experience on this trip of a lifetime through India’s top sights.
+As always with TransIndus group tours, accommodation is comfortable, often in luxurious period properties where possible.

 On arrival in Delhi, you’ll be met by your TransIndus team and transferred to the Suryaa hotel or similar, where you’ll be staying for two nights.
 Spend the remainder of the day recovering from your journey with a leisurely swim in the hotel pool, and perhaps a stroll around the local neighbourhood later.
 In the evening there will be a welcome dinner at a local restaurant.

 Delhi, the vibrant capital of India, is steeped in a rich history spanning millennia.
 Its origins trace back to the ancient Indraprastha, mentioned in Hindu epics like the Mahabharata.
 Over centuries, Delhi evolved through various dynasties, each erecting magnificent structures like the Qutub Minar, symbolizing Islamic architecture's zenith in India.